esphome/esphome-docs/components/lvgl.rst

 - **value** (**Required**, int8): Actual value of the indicator at start, in ``0``-``100`` range.
 Defaults to ``0``.
 - **min_value** (*Optional*, int8): Minimum value of the indicator.
 Defaults to ``0``.
 - **max_value** (*Optional*, int8): Maximum value of the indicator.
 Defaults to ``100``.
 - **knob** (*Optional*, list): Settings for the knob *part* to control the value.
 Supports a list of :ref:`styles <lvgl-styling>` and state-based styles to customize.
-A rectangle (or circle) drawn at the current value.
+A rectangle (or circle) is drawn at the current value.
 Also uses all the typical background properties to describe the knob.
 By default, the knob is square (with an optional corner radius) with side length equal to the smaller side of the slider.
 The knob can be made larger with the padding values.
-Padding values can be asymmetric too.
+Padding values can be asymmetric.
 - **indicator** (*Optional*, list): Settings for the indicator *part* to show the value.
 Supports a list of :ref:`styles <lvgl-styling>` and state-based styles to customize.
-The indicator that shows the current state of the slider.
+The indicator shows the current state of the slider.
 Also uses all the typical background style properties.
-- **animated** (*Optional*, boolean): To animate indicator when bar changes value.
+- **animated** (*Optional*, boolean): Animate the indicator when the bar changes value.
 Defaults to ``true``.
 - **anim_time** (*Optional*, :ref:`Time <config-time>`): Sets the animation time if the value is set with ``animated: true``.
 - any :ref:`Styling <lvgl-styling>` and state-based option for the background of the slider.
 Uses all the typical background style properties.
 Padding makes the indicator smaller in the respective direction.